Discovering Your Cat Has a Bladder Stone

 Retrieving the stones is generally the easy part of managing calcium oxalate stones.
 Preventing future stones is more challenging.
 If the patient is one of the 35% with elevated blood calcium, then steps to control the calcium level and determine why it is high should be taken.
 (See hypercalcemia).
 If blood calcium levels are normal, the following step-by-step regimen is recommended:

-Step one: Feed a non-acidifying diet that minimizes calcium oxalates in urine
+Step one: Feed a non-acidifying diet that minimizes calcium oxalates in the urine

 Such diets use a normal calcium content, a moderate magnesium content, and citrate to bind urinary calcium.
 Your veterinarian can recommend an appropriate therapeutic food.